-J. MEDICARE PREMIUM REIMBURSEMENT: The District will reimburse retired employees and eligible dependents for the cost of optional Medicare, Part B on a quarterly basis (March, June, September, and December).
-For 2011, the standard reimbursement rate for Medicare Part B premium is \$96.40 if the beneficiary has SSA withholding in 2009; \$110.50 if beneficiary was new in 2010 and had SSA withholding; \$115.40 for all others.
+MEDICARE PREMIUM REIMBURSEMENT: The District will reimburse retired employees and eligible dependents for the cost of optional Medicare, Part B on a quarterly basis (March, June, September, and December).
+Beneficiaries who currently have the Social Security Administration (SSA) withhold their Part B premium and have incomes of \$85,000 or less (or \$170,000 or less for joint filers) will not experience an increase in their Part B premium for 2011.
+For 2011, the standard reimbursement rate for Medicare Part B premium is \$96.40, if the beneficiary has SSA withholding in 2009; \$110.50 if beneficiary was new in 2010 and has withholding; \$115.40 for all others.